Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 - Franz Josef Hugi (random Swiss Geologist, Paleontologist and Mountaineer)
 - Martin Disteli (Swiss starting Painter)

+Changes:
+Switzerland now starts with a Painter at game start.
+He might become a Agitator though.

 Quality of Life:
 - Paleontologists now Systemize Fossils by default.
 This will give you 1 fossil every time the progress reaches 6.
 - Geologists now conduct Geological Research by default.